invisible-college/statebus/README.md

 **3. Allowing loading indicators when data is being fetched (spinners, etc)**

 Everything else is left simple, and un-designed.
 There's no object-oriented model system.
 No pubsub.
-That's not necessary.
+No dispatchers.
+Those aren't necessary.

 How to Use it
 -----------------